railwayapp/docs/src/docs/reference/pricing.md

 - The number of students you would like to purchase credits for
 - The time period you would like the credits to be valid for

-Eligible institutions that are eligible include as profit and non-profit institutions as: State Universities, Private Universities, Technical Training Centers a.k.a.
-Bootcamps, Community Colleges, and High Schools.
+Eligible institutions include for-profit and non-profit institutions such as: state universities, private universities, technical training centers (a.k.a. bootcamps), community colleges, and high schools.

 ## FAQs